-When looking for specific language speakers of course we would recommend writing the job in their native tongue - just like we've done for German speakers on Careertrotter Germany.
+When looking for specific language speakers of course we would recommend writing the job in their native tongue - just like we've done for German speakers on Careertrotter Germany and on Careertrotter Netherlands.

 No one and I repeat no one wants to work abroad in an office that with no colour and no personality to it.
 Add a splash of colour, some potted plants a fish tank.
 Whatever suits your brands personality more – People look at much more than the job title and the salary, they will be working there every day – make them comfortable, make it….
 Enjoyable.